eviatarbach/parasweep/README.rst

     from parasweep import run_sweep

-See the documentation for :func:`parasweep.sweep.run_sweep` for full usage details.
+See the documentation for `run_sweep` for full usage details.

 Dependencies
 ------------

-* Python 3.6+
+* Python 3
 * xarray
 * numpy
 * Mako (optional)